kunjee17/kunjee17.github.io/content/post/indian-chaat-with-fsharp.md

 - Fake & Paket alternatives - Nuget & Sln file if you are seriously not happy with your life
 - [Awesome Fable](https://github.com/kunjee17/awesome-fable)

 There are many people from F# community I like to thank for this post.
 Without them this will not be possible.
-But personally I like to thank [Steffen Forkmann](https://twitter.com/sforkmann) for crating Fake and Paket.
+But personally I like to thank [Steffen Forkmann](https://twitter.com/sforkmann) for Fake and Paket.
 Man if you are ever coming to India, **Chaat** on me.

 <iframe src="https://giphy.com/embed/dIm3qgyzenCh2" width="480" height="235" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/dIm3qgyzenCh2">via GIPHY</a></p>